 About Royal Djurgården Visitor Center

-There are a great deal of fun things happening on Djurgården, especially during the summer months.
-Outdoor theatre shows, concerts, sing-a-long evenings, traditional celebrations, guided tours, drinks and food tastings as well as jazz evenings are just a small part of Djurgården’s wide range.
-We dare to promise that there is something for everyone!
+There are a great deal of fun things happening at Djurgården, especially during the summer.
+Outdoor theatre shows, concerts, sing-a long evenings, traditional celebrations, guided tours, drink and food tastings as well as jazz evenings are just a small part of Djurgården’s wide range of activities.
+We are sure that there is something for everyone!

 - For information about bus, tram, subway and ferries to and from Djurgården SL.se

-- For information on bicycle rental sjocafeet.se and Citybikes.se
+- For information about bicycle rental sjocafeet.se and Djurgårdsboden

-- For information about bringing your own boat wasahamnen.se
+- For information about bringing your own boat KSSS, Djurgårdshamnen and wasahamnen.se

 - For information about The Royal National City Park, riding and cycling